Table of Contents

 If “typical and normal” events interrupt your daily life, then sensory overload may be the cause.

-Are you under if you are experiencing sensory overload?
+Are you unsure?
 An occupational therapist can help you determine the cause of your symptoms.
-If you are worried about any symptom; it is always a good idea to talk to your doctor.
+If you are worried about any symptoms, it is always a good idea to talk to your doctor.